ublue-os/website/docs/blog/posts/bazzite-buzz-05.md

 <p style="text-align: left;font-weight: bold;font-size: 12px">Bazzite Portal has new additions</p>

 Bazzite Portal now features more software including the [Brew package manager](https://github.com/Homebrew/brew), [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver), and [Wootility](https://wootility.io/).
-It also features the unofficial [Final Fantasy XIV launcher](https://github.com/goatcorp/FFXIVQuickLauncher) since it works better on Linux.
+It also features the unofficial [Final Fantasy XIV launcher](https://github.com/goatcorp/FFXIVQuickLauncher) since it works better for Linux than the default method.

 Steam Deck images now include a ton of performance optimizations taken from this [Medium article](https://medium.com/@a.b.t./here-are-some-possibly-useful-tweaks-for-steamos-on-the-steam-deck-fcb6b571b577).
 These tweaks in theory should give a slight performance increase versus stock SteamOS, but we never attempted benchmarks yet to actually confirm this.
 Maybe for a later time unless someone out there wants to volunteer and [benchmark](https://github.com/flightlessmango/MangoHud#fps-logging) both operating systems.